SC5/sc5-styleguide/README.md

 also be used in the component previews, define a css class with the font definitions and add that class to the [commonClass configuration option](#option-commonClass).

+### Providing additional CSS

+Sometimes it is needed to apply additional CSS to the components.
+For example, make grid items of different colors so that they could be easily seen.
+But such CSS should not sit together with the basic CSS of the component because it is not supposed to be used in general.
+Obvious solution is to provide additional CSS which works in the styleguide only.

+As the Styleguide shows the components isolated with Shadow DOM, any additional CSS provided with `extraHead` option will not affect the components.
+If you want to provide additional CSS which affects the components, this code should be added to the other styles when building:

+    var concat = require("gulp-concat");

+    ...

+    gulp.task('styleguide:applystyles', function() {
+      return gulp.src([
+          'main.scss'
+          'utils/additional.scss'
+          ])
+        .pipe(concat('all.scss'))
+        .pipe(sass({
+          errLogToConsole: true
+        }))
+        .pipe(styleguide.applyStyles())
+        .pipe(gulp.dest(outputPath));
+    });

 ## Demo

 Build demo style guide and start a server on port 3000